-South Africa draws millions of visitors annually.
+So you’ve booked a trip, now you need help with your South Africa packing list?
+With so many things to do in South Africa, the country draws millions of visitors annually.
 Pulling from all parts of the globe, people come for wildlife and cultural experiences.

-Whether it’s the green of the countryside, the peaks of the mountains, the brilliance of the sparkly lights of Paris or the endless array of wines and cheeses – South Africa won’t disappoint!
-Pack for all seasons, as due to global warmng the weather is unpredictable everywhere.
+Whether it’s the green of the countryside, the peaks of the mountains, the brilliance of the sparkly city lights of South Africa, or the endless array of wines and cheeses in the South African Wine Country– SA won’t disappoint!

 Things to prepare before your trip to South Africa

-Important Documents needed for your trip to South Africa.
+Important things you need to pack for your trip to South Africa:

 - A passport and visa (only applicable to some counties), please visit the South African government website to check visa requirements for your country.